Adult Short Breaks Project

 What Adult Short Breaks Project did

-During the year, we provided 34 1:1 befriending links and 32 group links to 61 adults with learning disabilities aged 20+ (5 had both).
-8 people were new to the Project.
-Their 93 family carers did a wide variety of things with the time available to them, some caught up with friends and did community activities such as evening classes, others had the chance to pay more attention to other family members or just have a quiet time at home.
+During the year, we provided 1:1 and group links to 62 adults with learning disabilities aged 20+.
+Carers did a wide variety of things with the time available to them: some caught up with friends and did community activities such as evening classes, others had the chance to pay more attention to their other children or just have a quiet time at home.

-Most of the 1:1 links met weekly or fortnightly and did community activities of all types, such as evening classes, arts & crafts, golf, the cinema, cycling, local events, walks, swimming, shopping, dance classes and football.
-A number also went further afield on day-long trips to Bannockburn, Stirling, Millport, Edinburgh, using the new Borders Railway where possible.
+Most of the 1:1 links met weekly or fortnightly and did community activities of all types, such as like evening classes, arts & crafts, golf, the cinema, cycling, local events, walks, swimming, shopping, dance classes and football.